iovation/rpmcpan/README.md

 * `name`: The name of the downloaded distribution.
 Useful when the `archive` value is different from the name -- that is, when the tarball name is different from the name of the directory in which it's unpacked.
+* `dirname`: Name of the directory into which the archive is unpacked.
+Useful for when the `name` must not be changed (for purposes of looking things up in the MetaCPAN API) but the directory name is unexpeted (see IO-Pager-0.40 for an example).
 * `version_format`: A string specifying the format to use for RPM version numbers.
 Normally should not be set, as the CPAN distribution version is generally sufficient.
 However, because RPM's `repmvercmp()` routine employs